nomadscientist/Lab_testing/README.md

-# Lab_testing
+# SIG Lab Template
-Testing of configurations of Galaxy Lab yamls
+Template for Galaxy Community SIGs Lab building.
+Intended to be served live